martin-bach-oracle/conference-talks/demo instructions.md

 ! git commit -m "feat: create release 1.0"
 ```

-Your branch ("initial_version") is now ready to be merged into production!
+Your branch-`initial_version`-is now ready to be merged into production!
+Well, only in the context of this tutorial, this wouldn't be done that way in the real world.
+More about that in example 2.

 ### Merging changes into your main branch